aviadpines/aws-ssh-config/README.md

 $  python aws-ssh-config.py --proxy ".*-bastion"
 ```

+The proxy will be used on all machines that are using private ip (except the proxy server itself).

 Using (almost) all the flags together:

 ```
 $  python aws-ssh-config.py --profile my_profile --tags Name --name-filter ".*my_host.*" --key-folder "~/my_keys/" --prefix "myprefix-" --proxy ".*bastion.*"
 ```

+Public ips are used by default, and private are only used if a public ip cannot be found.
+If you want to use private ips on all machines, use `--private`.

 Tab Completion